Kingston Fossil Plant coal fly ash slurry spill: Cleanup

 The EPA first estimated that the spill would take four to six weeks to clean up; however, Taylor said the cleanup could take months and possibly years.
 As of June 2009, six months following the spill, only 3% of the spill had been cleaned and was estimated to cost between $675 and $975 million to clean, according to the TVA.
 TVA hired California-based Jacobs Engineering to clean up the spill.
 The cleanup was accomplished under guidelines set by the Comprehensive Environmental Response, Compensation and Liability Act.
 However, the workers were not provided with personal protective equipment necessary to prevent exposure to hazardous chemicals contained within the coal ash.
 On May 11, 2009, TVA and EPA announced an order and agreement that documents the relationship between TVA and EPA in managing the clean-up of the Kingston ash spill, further ensuring that TVA would meet all federal and state environmental requirements in restoring affected areas.

 During the first phase of the cleanup, known as the time-critical phase, over 3.5 e6cuyd were removed within a year of the spill.
 This phase allowed the removal of ash from the river to be accelerated by 75% over original expectations.
 During this phase, the ash was safely transported to a permanent, lined, and leachate collecting facility in Perry County, Alabama, called Arrowhead landfill.
 The Emory River was reopened in late spring 2010.
 The time-critical phase removed 90% of the ash located in the Emory River.
 The next phase, which began in August 2010, removed the remaining ash from the Swan Pond Embayment of Watts Bar Reservoir.
 About 500,000 cuyd of material, which mixed with the remains of leaked material from atomic energy production operations at Oak Ridge National Laboratory during the Cold War, was left in the rivers.
 The final phase of the cleanup consisted of assessments on the health and environmental effects of leaving this ash in the waterways.
 The cleanup was completed in 2015 and cost approximately $1.134 billion.
-In January 2017 the EPA announced that the ecosystems impacted by the spill had returned to conditions prior to the spill.
+In January 2017, the EPA announced that the ecosystems impacted by the spill had returned to conditions before the spill.

-During the cleanup TVA built a new protective levee around the pond, covered the ash pond with a 2 ft earthquake-proof clay layer, and replanted the areas damaged by the spill.
+During the cleanup, TVA built a new protective levee around the pond, covered the ash pond with a 2 ft earthquake-proof clay layer, and replanted the areas damaged by the spill.
 They also purchased 180 properties and 960 acre from landowners affected by the spill and built a park on the former site of homes damaged by the spill.
 They also made more than $43 million in-lieu-of-tax payments to the local governments to compensate for lost property and sales tax revenue.
 Shortly after the cleanup was complete, TVA began selling off some of the land that they had acquired around the spill.